timescale/docs.timescale.com-content/architecture.md

 # Architecture and concepts

+TimescaleDB is implemented as an extension on PostgreSQL, which provides hooks deep into Postgres's query planner, data model, and execution engine.
+This allows TimescaleDB to expose what look like regular tables, but this is actually only an abstraction or a virtual view of many individual tables comprising the actual data.

+This single-table view, which we call a **hypertable**, is thus comprised of many **chunks**.
+Chunks are created by partitioning the hypertable's data in either one or two dimensions: by a time interval, and by an (optional) "partition key" such as device ID, location, user id, etc.  We sometimes refer to this as partitioning across "time and space".

 ## Terminology

 ### Hypertables
-The primary point of interaction with your data is a **hypertable**, the abstraction of a single continuous table across all space and time intervals, such that one can query it via vanilla SQL.
+The primary point of interaction with your data is a hypertable, the abstraction of a single continuous table across all space and time intervals, such that one can query it via vanilla SQL.

-A hypertable is
-defined by a standard schema with column names and types, with at least one column specifying a time value, and one (optional) column specifying a “partitioning key” over which the dataset can be additionally partitioned.
+A hypertable is defined by a standard schema with column names and types, with at least one column specifying a time value, and one (optional) column specifying and additional partitioning key.
+See [data model](/data-model) for a further discussion of various ways to organize data, depending on your use cases;
+the simplest and most natural is in a "wide row" like many relational databases.

 A single TimescaleDB deployment can store multiple hypertables, each with different schemas.

-Creating a hypertable in TimescaleDB is two SQL commands: `CREATE TABLE` (with standard SQL syntax), followed by `SELECT create_hypertable()`.
+Creating a hypertable in TimescaleDB is two simple SQL commands: `CREATE TABLE` (with standard SQL syntax), followed by `SELECT create_hypertable()`.

+Indexes on time and the partitioning key are automatically created on hypertables, although additional indexes can also be created (and TimescaleDB support the full range of PostgreSQL index types).

+Virtually all of your interactions with TimescaleDB are with hypertables, not its underlying chunks:  creating tables and indexes, altering tables, inserting data, selecting data, etc. can (and should) all be executed on the hypertable.  [[Jump to basic SQL operations](/basic-operations)]

 ### Chunks

-Internally, TimescaleDB automatically splits each hypertable into **chunks**, where a chunk corresponds to a “two-dimensional” split according to a specific time interval and a region of the partition key’s space (e.g., using hashing).
+Internally, TimescaleDB automatically splits each hypertable into **chunks**, with each chunk corresponding to a specific time interval and a region of the partition key’s space (using hashing).
+These partitions are disjoint (non-overlapping), which helps the query planner to minimize the set of chunks it must touch to resolve a query.

-Each chunk is
-implemented using a standard database table that is automatically placed on one of the database nodes (or replicated between multiple nodes), although this detail is largely hidden from users.
+Each chunk is implemented using a standard database table.
+(In PostgreSQL internals, the chunk is actually a a "child table" of the "parent" hypertable.)

 Chunks are right-sized, ensuring that all of the B-trees for a table’s indexes can reside in memory during inserts to avoid thrashing while